adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

       heading: [#capsify("Idea:") Automatic Sparse Differentiation (ASD)],
     )[
       Since Jacobian operators are linear maps,
-      we can *simultaneously compute the values of multiple orthogonal columns* (or rows).\
-      We then decompress the resulting vectors into the Jacobian matrix @griewankEvaluatingDerivativesPrinciples2008 @gebremedhinWhatColorYour2005.
+      we can *simultaneously compute the values of multiple orthogonal columns* (or rows) and decompress the resulting vectors into the Jacobian matrix @griewankEvaluatingDerivativesPrinciples2008 @gebremedhinWhatColorYour2005.

       #grid(
         columns: 2,